Indra4091/falconGo/README.md

 - realForbis/go-falcon-WIP

 The provided test files are generated using falcon official C language implementation.
-To run the test file, use the following command: go test -v This will verify 1010 signatures using 101 public key and 10 messages randomly generated usign C implementation.
+To run the test file, use the following command: go test -v.
+This will verify 1010 signatures using 101 public key and 10 messages randomly generated usign C implementation.